intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 --- abstract

 This document describes Version 3 of the RFC Editor model.
+As specified here, the model divides the responsibilities for the RFC Series into two high-level functions: policy definition governing the Series as a whole, and policy implementation through publication of documents in the Series.
+The policy definition function is the responsibility of the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).
+The policy implementation function is primarily the responsibility of the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (LLC).

+This document reflects experience gained with version 1 of the RFC Editor Model as specified in RFC 5620 and with version 2 as specified in RFC 6635 and RFC 8728.

+This document obsoletes RFC 8728.

 --- middle

 # Introduction

-NOTE NOTE NOTE This document is a work in progress.
-Although it is intended to describe consensus forged in the RFCED-Future Program, many aspects are not yet settled; as a result, this document contains proposals and conjectures that do not yet have consensus.
+NOTE: This document is a work in progress.
+Although it is intended to describe consensus forged in the RFCED-Future Program, many aspects are not yet settled; as a result, this document contains proposals and conjectures that do not yet have consensus in the Program.
+Where possible, open issues are identified herein to foster discussion.

 Documents in the Request for Comments (RFC) series have been continually published since 1969 {{RFC8700}}.
+The RFC series is described in {{RFC8729}}.
+RFC 8729 uses the term "RFC Editor function" or "RFC Editor" to identify the collective set of responsibilities for publishing documents in the RFC series.

-The processes and organizational models for publication of these documents have changed significantly over the years.
-Most recently, in 2009 {{RFC5620}} defined the RFC Editor Model (Version 1) and in 2012 {{RFC6635}} defined the RFC Editor Model (Version 2), since modified slightly in 2020 by {{RFC8728}}.
+The processes and organizational models for publication of RFCs have changed significantly over the years.
+Most recently, in 2009
+{{RFC5620}} defined the RFC Editor Model (Version 1) and in 2012
+{{RFC6635}} defined the RFC Editor Model (Version 2), since modified slightly in 2020 by {{RFC8728}}.

-In order to provide a sustainable basis for continued publication of the RFC series, this document describes Version 3 of the RFC Editor model, which divides the responsibilities for the RFC series among four primary
-functions: the IETF Administration LLC (IETF LLC), the RFC Series Working Group (RSWG), the RFC Series Approval Board (RSAB), and the RFC Publication Center (RPC).
+In order to provide a sustainable basis for continued publication of the RFC series, this document describes Version 3 of the RFC Editor model, which divides the responsibilities for the RFC Series into two high-level functions: policy definition governing the Series as a whole, and policy implementation through publication of documents in the Series.
+The policy definition function is the responsibility of the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).
+The policy implementation function is primarily the responsibility of the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (LLC) {{RFC8711}}.

-# Conventions and Definitions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
-when, and only when, they appear in all capitals, as shown here.
+This document obsoletes RFC 8728 by making a full update to the RFC Editor Model, changing the responsibilities of existing bodies and functions, and introducing new functions (see Section 7 of this document for a summary of the changes from Version 2).

 # Overview of the Model

 Version 2 of the RFC Editor Model {{RFC8728}} specified a structure consisting of the RFC Series Editor, the RFC Production Center, and the RFC Publisher, with oversight provided by the RFC Series Oversight Committee (RSOC) on behalf of the Internet Architecture Board (IAB).

-Discussion within the RFCED-Future Program has led in the direction of a more consensus-oriented structure (similar in some respects to the structure of technical work within the IETF) that retains roles for specialized expertise in document editing and publication.
+Discussion within the RFCED-Future Program has led in the direction of a more consensus-oriented structure (similar in some respects to the structure of technical work within the IETF or IRTF) that retains roles for specialized expertise in document editing and publication.

-Specifically, this document defines a structure in which ultimate authority lies with the IETF LLC, which is the corporate home for the Internet Engineering Task Force (IETF), the Internet Architecture Board (IAB), and the Internet Research Task Force (IRTF).

-The IETF LLC shall exercise oversight regarding ongoing operation of the final editorial and publication processes that lead to publication of documents in the RFC series.
-As in Version 2, these processes are the responsibility of the RFC Production Center (RPC) function.

-The IETF LLC shall also provide a structure for defining policies regarding the RFC series.
-This document specifies such a structure through a new RFC Series Working Group (RSWG), which shall submit its policy proposals to a new RFC Series Approval Board (RSAB).
+The policy definition function is performed by the RFC Series Working Group (RSWG), which produces policy proposals that are subject to approval by the RFC Series Approval Board (RSAB).
+The RSWG is an open working group (as described below) that seeks input and participation from a wide range of persons who are have an interest in the RFC Series.
+The RSAB consists of appointed members who represent the various RFC streams {{RFC8728}} as well as an expert in technical publishing.

+The policy implementation function is performed by the RFC Production Center (RPC), under the ultimate authority of the IETF Administration Limited Liability Company (LLC).

-# Policy Definition
+# Policy Definition Function

 Policies governing the RFC series as a whole shall be defined in the open through proposals that are generated by and discussed within the RFC